repo-to-repo/repo-to-repo/README.md

 other values, such as:

 * `target_binary`: The name of the binary you expect to run.
-* `architecture`: (Optional) The name of the architecture that the package manager expects.
+* `architecture`: (Default: all/noarch) The name of the architecture that the package manager expects.
 Some automatic handling of amd64 <-> x86_64 and so on may occur.
 * `maintainer`: (Optional) The name and email address of the package maintainer, to be used for corporate deployments (for example).
 Defaults to the `owner` value, turned into the required format.
 * `description`: (Optional) A description of the output package.
 * `dependency`: (Optional) A list of the dependencies

+#### Format Specific Options: Debian

+Some values can be automatically calculated or defaults supplied, but these are the Debian specific options:

+* `deb_architecture`: (Default: value of `{architecture}` value) Some specific edge cases are noted (e.g. `all` in Debian packages is recorded as `noarch` in RedHat packages).
+* `deb_codename`: (Default: value of `{repo}/{owner}`) The specific type of package release this is terminating this should be applied to.
+When talking about specific distribution releases, this could be listed as the codename for that release, e.g. `jammy` or `wheezy`, however in this case, it will be the name of the particular package type that is being tracked.
+* `deb_component`: (Default: `latest`) The types of packages found in this repository, usually like `main`, `restricted` etc. In this case, it should be redefined as the particular release to be tracked, e.g. "v1.27" or "v5.x".
+By default, it is set to the keyword `latest`.
+A possible change later would be to make this pick up details from the `{version_match}` value.

 ### Autocompletion